gaand/wdi_2_js_demo_spa/README.md

 - Use an Immediately Invoked Function Expression **IIFE** to implement encapsulation/privacy.
 - Implement the Module Pattern.

+## Instructions

+1. Fork and clone.
+2. `npm install`.
+	 *This will install javascript packages needed during development like grunt, jasmine, etc.*
+3. `bower install`.
+	*This will install javascript packages and libraries needed for the client side code, that is, in the page itself.
+This app will need jquery.*

 ## Overview

 As a Spotify employee I'm tasked with the implimentation of a Song Playlist.
 This will run in the browser and at some point in time, *in the future*, it will allow Spotify users the ability to manage, organize and play their songs.